Tips to Boost Your Resume

 Most smaller and more selective colleges want to see how an incoming freshman will enhance their college environment.
 One way to determine a student’s expected college participation is to evaluate that student’s involvement in their present community.
 Community service is an excellent way to show college admissions officers that you are committed to helping others and being involved.
 There are a multitude of community service options available to high school students— it’s best to choose a project you’re really interested in.
 If you love animals, you may wish to volunteer at a local humane society or a zoo.
 If you’re more academically inclined, you may want to volunteer at a public library or a literacy center.
 If you’re interested in medicine, you may enjoy assisting a medical outreach ministry or a hospice program.
 If you want to help individuals in need, try volunteering at a local family organization or a food bank.

 No matter what you choose, being involved in any form of enriching experience during the summer is important.
-Not only does involvement help you grow as a person, but it also enhances your personal repertoire, which can be looked upon favorably by college admissions representatives.
+Not only does involvement help you grow as a person, but it also enhances your personal repertoire and resume, which can be looked upon favorably by college admissions representatives.